25 Proven Tips to A Profitable Dental Practice

 13. Build a Specialty

-Focusing your entire clinic towards a particular type of problem, a particular type of client, or a particular procedure can also lead to great profitability.
+Focusing your entire clinic on a particular type of problem, a particular type of client, or a particular procedure can also lead to great profitability.
 It will require time, research, and dedication to develop a specialty, but it’s an extremely effective route to making more money.

 To build a specialty, you'll typically need to develop a unique selling proposition (USP).
 A USP is exactly what it sounds, something that makes you or your office unique enough that others will seek you out because of it.